revou-fsse-5/milestone-1-teduhadhi/README.md

 <br>

-2. Create a 'highlight' when the cursor hovering the list by translating the background images off the screen and tone down the opacity of the unselected items.
+2. Create a 'highlight' to emphasize the provided facilities.
+This feature is activated by hovering the cursor over the list, then on the unselected items, the overall opacity will be toned down and the background images will translated off the screen.

     ```html
     <section id="sect facssect" class="sect facssect">